Everyplay/developer-assignment-backend/README.md

 Hub relays incoming messages to receivers based on user ID(s) defined in the message.
 You don't need to implement authentication, hub can for example assign arbitrary (unique) user id  to the client once its connected.

 ### Clients
 Clients are users who are connected to the hub.
 Client may send messages to hub which relays message to receiving users (other clients), which are connected to hub.
-Connection to hub must be done using pure TCP.

 ### Message